ARPA-SIMC/dballe/doc/fapi_reference.md

 * `handle`: Handle to a DB-All.e session
 * `ptype`: P indicator from the output record
+* `p1`: P1 from the output record
+* `p2`: P2 from the output record

+Return value:

+The error indicator for the function
 Read all time range information.

 <a name='idba_enqdate'></a>
 #### idba_enqdate(handle, year, month, day, hour, min, sec)